SergioNavadijo/entrena_strength/content/page/about.md

 ## Credentials

-* Extensive experience as a strength and conditioning coach in AGG, aerobic gymnastics, tennis, powerlifting, Olympic lifting, professional football, and professional basketball in Spain, Sweden, and Finland.
+* Extensive experience as a strength and conditioning coach in aesthetic group gymnastics, aerobic gymnastics, tennis, powerlifting, Olympic lifting, professional football, and professional basketball in Spain, Sweden, and Finland.

 * Degree in Sports and Exercise Science at Ramon Lull-Blanquerna University, Barcelona, Spain (2010-2014).